MA in Cultural Heritage Management and Certificate in Digital Curation

 Details and Courses

-The remaining four courses are “Foundations of Digital Curation”, “Managing Digital Information in Museums and Archives”, “Digital Curation Certificate Internship”, and “Digital Curation Research Paper”.
+The remaining 4 courses are “Foundations of Digital Curation”, “Managing Digital Information in Museums and Archives”, “Digital Curation Certificate Internship”, and “Digital Curation Research Paper”.
 Full descriptions are available on the Graduate Certificate in Digital Curation’s Courses page.

 Admission and Application Requirements